 Article 1 of the new IIT Law states that an individual who has resided in China for more than 183 days, consecutively or cumulatively, is now considered to be a 'tax resident' and subject to Chinese IIT on their global income.
-This replaces the previous five-year rule, in which a foreigner could avoid taxation on their global income by leaving the country for 31 days consecutively in a five-year period.
-Some of the taxes payable may be mitigated depending on whether or not a double taxation treaty exists between a foreign country and China.
+Some taxes payable may be mitigated where there is an applicable double tax treaty.

-i.
-REGISTRATION PROCEDURES
+I. REGISTRATION PROCEDURES